TradeIdeasPhilip/divide-by-zero/README.md

 For #SoME3
 https://3blue1brown.substack.com/p/some3-begins

-[This document](https://tradeideasphilip.github.io/divide-by-zero/) will become my final presentation.
+[This document](https://tradeideasphilip.github.io/divide-by-zero/) is my final presentation.
-It's not finished, but it's getting pretty close.
-My notes to myself have a yellow background.

 # Video